RicardoAffonso0607/Stock-Control/README.md

 A Python-based Stock Control system with different user levels, product management, order handling, user registration, and login functionality.
 The system connects to a PostgreSQL database for persistent data storage.

+## Documentation

+All the documentation is inside the 'Trabalho APS.pdf' file.
+It contains all the use cases, graphs, and requirements used for the whole software architecture.

 ## Authors
 - [Ricardo Affonso](https://github.com/RicardoAffonso0607)
 - [Felipe Costa](https://github.com/FelipecSanto)